torvalds/linux/Documentation/networking/mptcp.rst

 fail-over if one path is down, and the traffic is seamlessly reinjected on other paths.

-For more details about Multipath TCP in the Linux kernel, please see the official website: `mptcp.dev <https://www.mptcp.dev>`_.
+For more details about Multipath TCP in the GNU/Linux kernel, please see the official website: `mptcp.dev <https://www.mptcp.dev>`_.